Erechthias lychnopa: Distribution

 This species is endemic to New Zealand.
 It has only been found at Sinclair Head, in Wellington.

 Biology and behaviour

 The larvae of this species are likely to inhabit dead wood.
 The adult moths are on the wing in November.
 The habitat these moths have frequented is scrub forest.

 Conservation status

 This species has been classified as having the "Data Deficient" conservation status under the New Zealand Threat Classification System.
+E. lychnopa has yet to be found again since being first collected in November in shrubland at Sinclair Head.